Living and learning with faith, friendship and fun

-Years 3 and 4 – Globetrotters; Stone Age; Going Wild; Romans; Once Upon a Time; Tudors
+Years 3– Globetrotters; Stone Age; Going Wild; Romans; Once Upon a Time; Community Living.

-Year 6 – World War 1; World War 2; Creature Features (evolution); What’s mine is yours (migration); Optical Illusions; Changes.
+Year 6 – World War 1; World War 2; Creature Features (evolution); What’s mine is yours (migration); Full Moon (Space); Community Living.

-The remaining afternoon sessions will used to teach P.E., Spanish in KS2 and PSHE.
+The remaining afternoon sessions will used to teach P.E., French in KS2 and PSHE.

 The ten minutes at the end of each day is used by teachers in KS2 to revisit past and present learning thorough class quiz time or to engage in current local, national and global news.
 In EYFS and KS1 this will be story time with books reflecting the interests of the children and the topic they are learning about.

 Through the Charing Curriculum we want every child to grow in confidence and excel according to their abilities.
-Even if they might find Maths challenging, they are still able to show skills and expertise in another area of learning.
 The aim is to give them a love of learning that they will use outside the school environment.

 Beyond the curriculum